oneir0313/gin-frame/readme.md

 ## Running the project

-- Make sure you have docker installed and redis/mysql is running.
+- Make sure you have docker installed and mysql is running.
-- Configure `configs/config.yml` redis/mysql host
+- Configure `configs/config.yml` mysql host
 - Run `docker-compose up -d`
 - Check `localhost:9220`.